thaysom22/gitpod-full-template-dec2020/TESTING.md

-* welcome modal content height greater than modal container on larger aspect ratio viewports - fix "_modals.scss"
-* On first loading site browser default fonts displayed briefly before webfonts on server load
-* Copyright symbol in footer not centered vertically with text in span
-* Check appearance of site on very large viewport sizes

 **Bugs Fixed**

 * On final player2 turn the gameover modal was displaying before the user could see the background color change to indicate a correct/incorrect response.
-Corrected by adding a delay to the showGameoverModal function in the GameoverModal constructor
+Fix: corrected by adding a delay equal to the delay for gameboard overlay feedback to the showGameoverModal function in the GameoverModal constructor
 * Gameover modal always displaying 'this is a draw'.
-Fixed by correcting arguments passed to cacluateScore function to player1Score and player2Score.
+Fix: by corrected arguments passed to calculateScore function to player1Score and player2Score.
 * When restart game is clicked and player1 first choses an expression, the chosen expression is displayed twice in gameboard overlay.
-Fix: removed event listener from click to play ? element in DOM before gameover modal is closed when game restarted
+Fix: removed event listener from click to play ? element in DOM before gameover modal is closed when game restarted.
+* After a valid answer is submitted in gameboard overlay input, the event listener and pulse effect on the ? click to play element is activated before the gameboard is visible.
+This is confusing to users and interupts the flow of the game.
+Fix: a delay equal to the time the gameboard overlay shows for was added before the event listner and pulse effect are added.
+* MathJax content not rendering as intended after HTML is updated by javascript (prompted by user interactions).
+Fix: added a call to  MathJax.typeset() function to render updated html content after expressions for questions have been generated during gameboard setup.